 - 6.27 Uses on employment sites are often limited to those that fall within Class B1 (business), Class B2 (general industrial) and Class B8 (storage and distribution).
-However, since the level of supply is above the projected level of future need, the Council has adopted a more flexible approach and will permit other uses that provide employment, but do not fall within the B Class use definitions.
-The Town and Country Planning (General Permitted Development) (England) Order 2015 also provides an opportunity to convert a Class B8 (storage and distribution) use to residential purposes under certain circumstances.
-These residential conversions, when completed, will be counted as part of the housing land supply. - 6.28 This approach could help to support businesses and encourage the provision of a wider range of jobs, but the Council will not permit inappropriate developments on employment sites, including: retail developments, other than those that are small-scale and ancillary to a B Class use; any town centre use for which a sequentially preferable site can be found (Policy 12 - Retail, Leisure and Other Commercial Developments); and any form of housing development.
+However, since the level of supply is above the projected level of future need, the Council has adopted a more flexible approach and will permit other uses that provide employment, but do not fall within the B-Class use definitions. - 6.28 This approach could help to support businesses and encourage the provision of a wider range of jobs, but the Council will not permit inappropriate developments on employment sites, including: retail developments, other than those that are small-scale and ancillary to a B-Class use; any town centre use for which a sequentially preferable site can be found (Policy 12 Retail, Leisure and Other Commercial Developments); and any form of housing development. - 6.29 On employment sites, in addition to B-Class uses, the Council may permit: - community uses, such as community halls; - healthcare facilities, such as doctors and vets surgeries (but not any healthcare facility with a residential element, such as a care home); - education facilities, including training facilities for businesses and pre-school nurseries; and - small-scale retail, which is ancillary to a B-Class use. - 6.30 Land on Kingsmead Business Park is identified as the preferred location for the local centre for the southern extension of Gillingham.
+In the event that this site is developed as a local centre, a wider range of uses may be permitted, as set out in Policy 21 Gillingham Strategic Site Allocation.